LucasWiman90/GoWebApp/README.md

 soda migrate down

 This command below resets the database to a clean slate with all migrations in place
 Note: Make sure no other connections exist for the database.
+So exit Dbeaver beforehand etc.

 soda reset